wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-howto-stackexchange-data.md

 Other things you might want to play with include:

--	[`Suggestions`](https://msdn.microsoft.com/library/azure/mt131377.aspx): As the users type in to the search box, it will be convenient to use fields like Title, Tags and UserName’s for autocompletion.
+-	[`Suggestions`](https://msdn.microsoft.com/zh-cn/library/azure/mt131377.aspx): As the users type in to the search box, it will be convenient to use fields like Title, Tags and UserName's for autocompletion.

 -	`Recommendations`: Often you will need tools like Apache Mahout or Azure Machine Learning to help you create recommendations that allow you to show similar questions users might be interested in viewing, but luckily this dataset already has some recommendations.